kristo-godari/user-config-resolver-go/README.md

 var result MyConfigStruct
 err := svc.ResolveConfigFromInto(configString, groups, &result)
 ```
-Alternatively you can store the configuration using `SetConfigToResolve` and then call `ResolveConfig` or `ResolveConfigInto`.

 ## Example
 Run the example to see the resolver in action: